zahidhussain998/blog-app/README.md

-# Radiant Pulse Blog Website
+# Netialap.com Pulse Blog Website

-Welcome to the Radiant Pulse Blog Website repository.
+Welcome to the Netialap.com Pulse Blog Website repository.
 This website is designed to share insightful blog posts and articles on various topics.
 If you're a contributor, this README will guide you through the setup and usage of the project.

-![Radiant Pulse Blog Website Screenshot]
+![Netialap.com Pulse Blog Website Screenshot]

 ![Screenshot from 2023-12-30 20-42-10](https://github.com/zahidhussain998/Blog-app/assets/100913055/457e3093-1c46-43d4-bcf4-d10713aed727)